MajaK02/Discover_Polska/README.md

  ![Quote](docs/readme_images/quote.png)

 ## Deployment
-The site was created using the Code Institute template and deployed to Heroku.
-The steps to deploy are as follows:

-* Install the gunicorn python package and create a file called 'Procfile' in the repo's root directory
-* In the Procfile write 'web: gunicorn lunar_lists.wsgi'
-* In settings.py add ".herokuapp.com" to the ALLOWED_HOSTS list
-* In settings.py add 'https://*.herokuapp.com' to CSRF_TRUSTED_ORIGINS list, git add, commit and push to github
-* Navigate to the Heroku dashboard

-Create a new Heroku app
-* Give it a name and select the region 'Europe' Navigate to settings tab and scroll down to Config Vars
-* Click 'Reveal Config Vars'
-* Add the following keys: key = DATABASE_URL | value = (my secret database url) key = SECRET_KEY | value = (my secret key) Navigate to Deploy tab
-* Connect to GitHub and select the repo 'lunar-lists'
-* Scroll down to 'Manual deploy' and select the 'main' branch
-* Click 'Deploy Branch'

-The live website for this project can be found at: https://capstone-project-mk-6cfa95e93b99.herokuapp.com/

-## Deployment

 All code for this project was written in Visual Studio integrated development environment.
 Github was additionally used for version control and to keep track of any changes being committed & pushed into the protected main branch, and the application was deployed to heroku from Github.

+The live website for this project can be found at: https://capstone-project-mk-6cfa95e93b99.herokuapp.com/

 - **Platform:** Heroku, with the blog being created using the Code Institute Template.

-### Pre-deplyment procedure
+### Pre-deployment procedure
-- To ensure that Github and heroku are configruated correctly and make the deployment process successful, it's good practice to keep an updated requirements.txt file with the necessary installed python modules.
+- To ensure that Github and Heroku are configurated correctly and make the deployment process successful, it's good practice to keep an updated requirements.txt file with the necessary installed python modules.
 - A Procfile is required to allow heroku deployment to be configured to a gunicorn web app.
-- In settings.py configure the ALLOWED_HOSTS list to allow heroku access, alongsdie the localhost (usually you'd find this when first deploying the blog from Github onto the web), in the format ['app_name.heroku.com', 'localhost'].
+- In settings.py configure the ALLOWED_HOSTS list to allow heroku access, alongside the localhost (usually you'd find this when first deploying the blog from Github onto the web), in the format ['app_name.heroku.com', 'localhost'].
 - Ensure all the necessary static files and directories are configured correctly to allow heroku to open them on the web once deployed.
-- All environment variables should be put in the env.py, including the database url, cloundinary url and secret key.
+- All environment variables should be put in the env.py file, including the database url, cloudinary url and secret key.
 - With the env.py file, due to the confidential nature of the infomration, it should be placed in the gitignore file, meaning that it will not be pushed onto Github.
 Once a new environment is opened, it will not include this information.
 It's good practice to make a note of these and input it manually in the new workspace.

 - During production/ when working on the project, it is also good practice to disable the DEBUG mode [Set to False] in the production environment to enhance security.
 Once deploying the project, this should be changed to true to gather the staticfiles.